 There are two ways that you can prepare Form I-90.

-By yourself — Download Form I-90 and the 13-page instructions from the USCIS website.
+By yourself — Download Form I-90 and the instructions from the USCIS website.
 Carefully read the instructions to ensure that you properly prepare the Form I-90.
 Incomplete or improperly prepared applications will be rejected by USCIS.
 In some cases these oversights can create long-term immigration problems.
 Unless you qualify for a fee waiver, you’ll need to submit the USCIS filing fee at the time of filing Form I-90.

 CitizenPath — Prepare Form I-90 online at CitizenPath.com.
-CitizenPath is a low-cost service that provides step-by-step instructions through Form I-90 and delivers alerts if there are problems.
-Upon completing the form, CitizenPath will provide you a copy to print and simple filing instructions customized for your situation.
+CitizenPath is a low-cost service that provides step-by-step instructions through Form I-90 and instant alerts if there are problems.
+Upon completing the form, CitizenPath provides you PDF copies of the prepared application and filing instructions that are customized for your situation.
 No sign up or credit card is required to try it out.